Mamena2020/nodemi/README.md

    ```

-   You can add more locale Code to `locales`. by default `locales` are only available for English `en`, and for Indonesia `id`.
+   You can add more locale Code to `locales`.
+By default `locales` are only available for English `en`, and for Indonesia `id`.

    - Default validation error Messages

-   After you add more locale, its important to add the validation messages in `core/locale/LangValidation.js` file, so validation error messages will generate base on locale.
+   After adding additional `locales`, it is important to update the validation error messages in the `core/locale/LangValidation.js` file, as the messages generated will depend on the selected locale.

    ```